MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ## Servicing

 Like Windows 10 IoT Enterprise, Windows 11 IoT Enterprise will receive monthly quality updates.
 However, it will have a new feature update cadence.
-Windows 11 feature updates will be released once per year, thus the semi-annual cadence for Windows 10 IoT Enterprise will remain, but starting with Windows 11 IoT Enterprise, there will only be an annual release.
+Windows 11 feature updates will be released once per year, thus the semi-annual cadence for Windows 10 IoT Enterprise will remain, but starting with Windows 11 IoT Enterprise, there will only be one release a year.

 When Windows 11 OS reaches general availability, important servicing-related announcements and information about known issues and safeguard holds can be found on the [Windows release health hub](https://aka.ms/windowsreleasehealth).
 Monthly release notes will also be available from a consolidated Windows 11 update history page at that time.
 For more information, see [Servicing and support](/windows/whats-new/windows-11-plan#servicing-and-support).